Shop and Save on New York State Health Insurance

 Secretary Sebelius has addressed the religious issue by releasing a statement assuring the public that all comments regarding the mandate are being evaluated.
 She added that nonprofit employers with religious reservations will be given an extra year before requiring them to provide contraceptive coverage in their insurance plans.
 In her statement, the HHS also plans to require employers without contraceptive services coverage to give notice to employees.
 The notice will also contain the various places where contraceptive services are available like community health centers, hospitals, and public clinics.
 She also noted that the HHS will be working closely with all concerned groups during the transition period to discuss various issues.

 The statement also contains arguments for contraception.
-The HHS cited several scientific studies that says “there are numerous evidence that shows several forms of contraception have great health benefits for women and their families.”
+The HHS cited several scientific studies that say “there are numerous evidence that shows several forms of contraception have great health benefits for women and their families.”
 In addition, “contraception is shown to reduce health costs, and is the most common drug among young and middle-aged women.”
 HHS added that by requiring coverage and removing cost-sharing, women will have better access to various forms of contraception.
-Opponents of contraceptive coverage say that the mandate will increase health care costs, thus affecting the economy.
+Opponents of contraceptive coverage say that the mandate will increase healthcare costs, thus affecting the economy.
+By partnering with health insurance companies and concerned groups, HHS aims to address the issues and provide solutions throughout the transition period.

 Tags: